Frequently Asked Questions

 All entries must be received by 23:59 (GMT+8) on 31 May 2023.
 We are unable to accept any late entries.
 Entries that are submitted on time will receive an acknowledgement email from the CIIM Research Essay Competition Coordinator.

 Yes, you may.
 While there is no limit to the number of entries per participant, only a maximum of one winning entry per participant will be selected for publication..

 What are the submission requirements?

-Your entry must consist of a single MS Word document, double-spaced and typed in font type Arial, font size 12.
+Your entry should be in MS Word document (.doc or .docx), double-spaced and typed in font type Arial, font size 12.

-Further information about our submission requirements can be found in the CIIM Competition Terms and Conditions.
+For further information about our submission requirements, kindly refer to the CIIM Competition Terms and Conditions.

 Are references necessary?

 Yes, references and/or a bibliography is necessary.
 This is an academic essay.
 Any charts, tables, references and appendices are not counted towards the word count.